shuang133/HPCC-Project/README.md

 3. Create a new bucket and create a folder inside the bucket
 4. Once inside the folder, click Upload Files and choose the file you desprayed into the landing zone (if you can't find it, try looking under a mydropzone or dropzone folder).
 After uploading, it should be in the bucket/folder.

+**Important:** If you are only uploading one data file as a one-time job/transfer, you can skip the next steps (upload with Java).

 ### Upload to Google Cloud Storage (Java) ###
 Although you can upload your file manually, using java or any language program can allow this process to be much more efficient when you need to upload multiple files.
 1. Create a new project in BigQuery